foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

     -   32-bit boundaries on ARC32.
 -   32-bit words are aligned to 32-bit word boundaries.
 -   16-bit halfwords are aligned to 16-bit halfword boundaries.
+-   Any data element larger than 64 bits needs only to be aligned to a 32-bit boundary.

+A function must be aligned to a minimum 32-bit boundary.
+A jump target/label needs to be aligned to a minimum 16-bit boundary.

 # <a name=register-convention></a> Register Convention